 Nishi-Shinjuku Junction and beautiful light trails

 Nishi-Shinjuku Junction is a giant octopus.
-With so many ramps and columns to make up its legs and body, that is what it looks like.
+That is what it looks like with so many ramps and columns for its legs and body.
 It’s an incredible piece of engineering.
 With so much traffic using it, it is perfect for long-exposure photographs.
 The Tokyo Opera City skyscraper is also in the background!

 Under the concrete, so many cars, buses, and motorbikes make their way.
 Their lights are like laser beams at night.
 It is very futuristic.
 It is reminiscent of a scene from Blade Runner or Ghost in the Shell.